nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 code.
 In addition DTOs should only consist of Java basic types (`String`, `boolean`, `int` etc.) and other DTOs.

-Now lets take a look at this simple DTO:
+Now let’s take a look at this simple DTO:

 ```java
 @Data